ADA-GWU/a1-db-migration-baylaros/README.md

 update interests
 set interests = interest;
 ```
-So update is the updating of the table because we modified it and added column.
+Update is the updating of the table because we modified it and added column.
 And then in the set command we are copying data from "interest" column to "interests" column

 In order to make an array column first we should create new table with new array_agg column whereas we take data from old table and making it as an array according to the students_id so in our case there will be 3 rows: